 Ventilation and heater/defroster controls were grouped on a small separate panel located under the dashboard in the middle.
 There were three slide levers (not clearly labeled) which controlled air baffles via cables.
 By pushing and pulling the lower-most lever, the heater could be set to heat the interior through air ducts behind the dashboard, to defrost the windshield and front door glass or to do both task at a time.
 The right-most lever controlled the flow of fresh outside air into the heater, which was mixed with hot air from the heater core to regulate the temperature, and the left-most one opened or closed the cold air ventilation hatch located in the cowl area.
 The blower switch was located separately from the other controls at the left side of the dashboard, between the windshield washer and manual choke knobs.

-Early in 1977 the armrest and the “spacer” between driver’s and passenger’s seats were eliminated, thus forming two separate front seats, still with flat cushions and no lateral support to speak of.
-The style of upholstery was changed a little bit, too.
+Early in 1977 the armrest and the center section of the cushion between driver’s and passenger’s seats were eliminated, thus forming two completely separate front seats – still with completely flat cushions and no lateral support to speak of.
+The style of upholstery was changed, too, and vinyl side bolsters were removed (apparently because the new cloth was durable enough).
 However, the seat frames remained unchanged.

-In 1986 the updated GAZ-24-10 got a brand new interior, which, while still lowly compared to the “brougham” GAZ-3102 Volga, had many of its pieces derieved from the latter’s parts bin and, all in all, was well up to the 1980s standards in terms of look, ergonomics and convenience.
+In 1986 the updated GAZ-24-10 received a brand new interior, which, while still lowly compared to the “brougham” GAZ-3102 Volga, shared a lot of parts with the latter car, and was for the most part up to the 1980s standards in terms of look, ergonomics and convenience.